-Level Text Features P3 Developing One or more simple and expanded sentences.
+Level Speech Features P3 Developing One or more simple and expanded sentences.
 Words in the sentence(s) may be original or adapted from model or source text.
 Generally comprehensible.
 Comprehensibility may be impeded from time to time by errors when text becomes more complex.
 Text is related to the task.
 P2 Emerging One or more simple phrases.
 Text is original or adapted from the model or source text.
-Comprehensible when text is adapted from model or source text.
-Comprehensibility may be impeded by errors in original text.
+Comprehensibility may be impeded by errors in the original text.
 Text is related to the task.
 P1 Entering One or more general content words.
 Text is original or adapted from the model or source text.
-Generally comprehensible when text is adapted from model or source text.
+Generally comprehensible when text is adapted from the model or source text.
 Comprehensibility may be significantly impeded in original text.
 Text is related to the task.
 A3 Engaging Single words and numbers.
 All or part of text is copied.
 If original text is present, it is not related to the task.
 Comprehensibility of the text may be significantly impeded by imprecise letter, symbol, or number formation.
 Text may or may not be related to the task.
-A2 Exploring Common single-digit numbers, letters, symbols, or syllables.
-All or part of text is copied.
-Comprehensibility of the text may be significantly impeded by imprecise letter, symbol, or number formation.
-Text may or may not be related to the task.
-A1 Initiating Pictorial representations and imprecise, but intentional markings, such as drawings and scribbles.
+A2 Exploring A1 Initiating Pictorial representations and imprecise, but intentional markings, such as drawings and scribbles.
 Representations may or may not be related to the task.